dllllb/pytorch-lifestream/README.md

 ## Experiments on public datasets

-`pytorch-lifestream` usage experiments on several public event datasets are available on the separate [repo](https://github.com/sberbank-ai-lab/pytorch-lifestream-experiments)
+`pytorch-lifestream` usage experiments on several public event datasets are available in the separate [repo](https://github.com/sberbank-ai-lab/pytorch-lifestream-experiments)